nlucio9117/math_problems/README.md

 # math_problems
 This website contains 5 easy mathematical equations.
 An alert is given to provide the user with feedback on whether they got the answer correct or incorrect.
+Read the PDF file to understand the requirements and instructions.